edmomot/edmomot.github.io/_posts/2025-09-12-under-cabinet-lights.md

 ![Pulling wire](/images/under-cabinet-lights/IMG20241106191320.jpg)

-At this point, some [glow in the dare fish tape](https://www.homedepot.com/p/Milwaukee-20-ft-Glow-Fish-Tape-48-22-4182/327567743) would have helped a ton, but I didn't have the tool for this project.
+At this point, some [glow-in-the-dark fish tape](https://www.homedepot.com/p/Milwaukee-20-ft-Glow-Fish-Tape-48-22-4182/327567743) would have helped, but I only ended up buying this for a future project.
 In hindsight, the fish tape would have made this process smoother.

 I measured and marked the exit holes carefully to make sure they aligned with the narrow recess at the bottom of the cabinets.